kristjanjansen/fachwerk2/README.md

 createApp(FCompiler).mount("#app");
 ```

-In the production version [./src/components/FCompiler.js](./src/components/FCompiler.js) is a little more complicated, including error handling and utility functions injection but the basic idea remains the same.
+In the production version [./src/components/FCompiler.js](./src/components/FCompiler.js) is a little more complicated, including error handling and utility functions, but the basic idea remains the same.

 ### Code organization